dhellmann/pymotw-3/source/csv/index.rst

 There is no well-defined standard for comma-separated value files, so the parser needs to be flexible.
-This flexibility means there are many parameters to control how :mod:`csv` parses or writes data.
+This flexibility means there are many parameters to control how ``csv`` parses or writes data.
 Rather than passing each of these parameters to the reader and writer separately, they are grouped together into a *dialect* object.

-Dialect classes can be registered by name, so that callers of the :mod:`csv` module do not need to know the parameter settings in advance.
+Dialect classes can be registered by name, so that callers of the ``csv`` module do not need to know the parameter settings in advance.
 The complete list of registered dialects can be retrieved with :func:`list_dialects`.